isabella232/apprendasmoketests/readme.txt

    to the client factory.
 This allows a consumer to do things like sending timestamped proxy calls and tests to Splunk or Elk, for example.

+   To use - instantiate the ApprendaApiClientFactory, and call GetV1Client.
+This will give you a client that can talk to the platform specified in your ConnectionSettings.

+   Optional injected services:
+   ITelemetryReportingService - allows the calling assembly to provide a service which will give detailed messages about when a test, or proxy call, begins and ends.
+Useful for creating timestamped data on how long things take, especially over many repetitions.

+   IUserLoginRepository - allows the calling assembly to provide users and admin users to tests by whatever logic they want

+   ISmokeTestApplicationRepository - allows the calling assembly to provide custom code for retrieving application archives for tests

+   IConnectionSettingsFactory - allows the user to extend how we get our basic connection information (where Apprenda is, etc).
+   Useful if a test writer needs to use configuration files, or some other method rather than changing code.

 ApprendaSmokeTestBase -
    This provides base classes for easily construction integration/smoke tests.
 Consuming assemblies should extend the SmokeTestBase class, and implement the services it consumes if desired.
 Otherwise simple services to run off of hardcoded